lin-j/lin-j.github.io/_pages/about.md

 ------
 Deep Learning, AI Hardware, Privacy Preserving Machine Learning, Data Compression, Computer Vision

 <span style="color:red"> I am recruiting full-time research scientists with Ph.D. and master/undergraduate interns.
-If you are interested in research in hardware-aware neural networks, privacy-preserving AI and computer vision, please drop me a note.</span>
+If you are interested in research in hardware-aware neural networks, privacy-preserving AI and computer vision, please send your CV to my email.</span>

 <span style="color:red"> A*STAR provides </span> [graduate scholarships](https://www.a-star.edu.sg/Scholarships/for-graduate-studies) <span style="color:red"> to support young talents to pursue Ph.D. in NUS/NTU/SUTD, co-supervised by A*STAR scientists.
-If you intend to apply, please drop me a note. </span>
+If you intend to apply, please send your CV to my email. </span>

 Education
 ------